quyvu01/OfX/src/OfX.Grpc/README.md

 ...
 ```

-After installing the package OfX-gRPC, you can use the extension method `RegisterClientsAsGrpc()` for client and `MapOfXGrpcService()` for server.
-Look up at `RegisterClientsAsGrpc` function, we have to defind the contract assembly with server host, on this example above, all the queries are inclued in `SomeContractAssemblyMarker` assembly.
+After installing the package OfX-gRPC, you can use the extension method `AddGrpcClients()` for client and `MapOfXGrpcService()` for server.
+Look up at `AddGrpcClients` function, we have to define the contract assembly with server host, on this example above, all the queries are included in `SomeContractAssemblyMarker` assembly.

 That All, enjoy your moment!